kitcatkai/rotifer-identification/README.md

 ## Issues

-Any questions about how to setup, kindly pull an issue.
+Any questions about how to setup, kindly report an issue.
 I will resolve ASAP.